Abraar AyazDirector | Solicitor

 Abraar graduated from the University of Westminster with LLB (Hons).
-He completed his Legal Practice Course at the University of Law with Distinction.
+He completed his Legal Practice Course at the University of Law with Distinction in 2014.

-His dedication and commitment has shown through and through and is evidenced by the fact that Abraar has been a Paralegal, a Trainee Solicitor and a Solicitor at this Firm.
+His dedication and commitment is evidenced by the fact that Abraar has been a Paralegal, a Trainee Solicitor, a Solicitor and now a Director at this Firm, all within a period of five years.

-Abraar also works in the civil and family departments at the Firm.
+Abraar also works in the civil and family departments at the Firm, dealing with cases of significant complexity which are regularly allocated to the multi-track.

 Abraar has assisted on a number of cases shown on Shahid Khan’s profile, but some of his other more recent notable cases are below: